 Song’s soldiers and civilians were all highly inspired.

-The Weak, Timid Fighter - Emperor Qinzong of Song
+The Weak, Timid Emperor Qinzong of Song

-The Kingdom Jin couldn’t win as they expected, so they started to send people to search for peace.
-Emperor Qinzong of Song, Zhao Huan, was super happy and immediately agreed.
+Jurchen Jin couldn’t win as they expected, so they started to send people to negotiate for a truce.

-Then Emperor Qinzong of Song sent a timid officer who brought back a series of unfair treaties.
+Hence, he sent a mild, timid official who brought back a series of unfair treaties.

 In the meantime, one of Zhao Huan’s younger brothers, a prince named Zhao Gou, volunteered to be the hostage and set off right away.

-Signing of Stupid, Injustice Treaty After Winning
+The Signing of Stupid, Injustice Treaty After Winning

 Soon, Song's reinforcements arrived, together with Li Gang’s excellent commands, Song had a bright opportunity to win.

-Bigger Invasions and Counterstrick in Desperation
+Second Invasion and Counterstrike in Desperation

 Sometimes, a treaty means stable life and an opportunity to progress, but it also may bring further threatening, lack of vigilance, as well as the revealing of the weakness.